docker/docs/datacenter/ucp/2.2/guides/admin/configure/integrate-with-dtr.md

 ---
+title: Integrate with Docker Trusted Registry
 description: Integrate UCP with Docker Trusted Registry
-keywords: trusted, registry, integrate, UCP, DTR
+keywords: trust, registry, integrate, UCP, DTR
-title: Integrate with Docker Trusted Registry
 ---

 Once you deploy Docker Trusted Registry (DTR), you can use it to store your